 - Update you about negative stock items

-- Identify, create, and track inventory stock in multiple bin locations, and more.
+- Identify, create, and track inventory stock in multiple bin locations and more.

 Hire the Best QuickBooks Desktop Hosting, Remote Access, and Cloud Services at gotomyerp

 If you’re interested in deploying the latest QuickBooks Desktop 2021 edition at your CPA firm, we’re your go-to partner.
-As the best QuickBooks hosting providers in the US and Canada, gotomyerp successfully provides cloud-hosted QuickBooks products and software integration services at the best prices.
+As the best QuickBooks hosting provider in the US and Canada, gotomyerp successfully provides cloud-hosted QuickBooks products and software integration services at the best prices.